opentdf/docs/docs/components/authorization/overview.md

   ]
 }
 ```
-The entities is the response can be mapped back to the original input using the entity ID.
+The entities in the response can be mapped back to the original input using the entity ID.
 The "attribute_value_fqns" field includes a list of attribute FQNs that that particular entity has been entitled to.
 If no scope is provided, this field will include ALL the attributes a particular entity has been entitled to.

 ## GetDecisions

+> **WARNING**: Actions are currently experimental

 The GetDecisions endpoint takes a set of entity chains, sets of resource attributes, and a set of actions and returns a PERMIT or DENY decision for each combination of entity chain and resource attribute set for the given actions.
 This endpoint is called from KAS to determine if a particular set of entities should have access to a piece of data during its rewrap operation.